 Where men are natural rulers?

 The result of this family metaphor, though, is that it appears that men, rather than women, should be the rulers of countries.
 Hobbes was born when Sofia Baffo ruled the Ottoman Empire, Catherine de’ Medici ruled France, and Queen Elizabeth ruled England.

 Catherine de’ Medici

 And later he lived in France when Anne of Austria ruled it.
 So Hobbes knew that women did rule countries, but he didn’t work that into his system.
 Instead, Hobbes used the “voluntary” submission of women to their husbands as a metaphor for the way men should consent to be ruled by their king.

 In 1637, Hobbes came back to England.
 Cromwell was just beginning his revolution against King Charles.
 Hobbes took the side of Cromwell and the Puritans.
 But he ended up making enemies on both sides of the war.
 All the fighting convinced Hobbes even more of the need for strong leaders and peace.

 Hobbes asked how the soul communicates with the body if they’re separate?
 Descartes complained that if souls were just part of the body, religious faith was impossible.
 Many other people agreed.
 They saw Hobbes as an atheist.
-Even after Hobbes returned to England he continued to get in trouble with the Church and political enemies.
+Even after Hobbes returned to England he kept on getting in trouble with the Church and political enemies.
 But he lived to be very old.
 He died of a stroke in 1679, when he was 91 years old.